 Dog leap animation by Giuseppe Candido

-Of course, we assume you have a functioning animation rig capable of achieving whatever it is that the human or animal in the live action reference is doing.
-Then, we will import the video into Maya so that it can be used to download footage from, say, YouTube) to download the video.
-(Note that YouTube will not let you download their videos directly so you need to go to a third party website to do this.
+You must have a functioning animation rig capable of achieving whatever it is that the human or animal in the live action reference is doing.

+Use www.keepvid.com (or any website that can be used to download footage from, say, YouTube) to download the video.
+(Note that YouTube will not let you download their videos directly - so you need to go to a third party website to do this).

 |Quick Time Pro|

 Now you need to edit the video to the right length.
 Trim it down to size in suitable software, such as Premiere Pro, or Final Cut Pro, or Quick Time Pro, until you have edited it down to just the bit that you want.